damarges/csgo-dedicated/README.md

 The following ENV variables can be configured to your needs

-`RCON_PASSWORD` Rcon password required to control the server while running

-`CSGO_MAXPLAYERS` number of max number of players that may connect to the server `CSGO_TICK` tickrate 64 or 128 (depending on the performance of your server) `CSGO_PASSWORD` if you want the server to be password protected to access to play
+`RCON_PASSWORD` Rcon password required to control the server while running, `CSGO_MAXPLAYERS` number of max number of players that may connect to the server `CSGO_TICK` tickrate 64 or 128 (depending on the performance of your server) `CSGO_PASSWORD` if you want the server to be password protected to access to play